frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-pnp-evt-evidence

 The Plug and Play (PnP) Event Evidence object represents an event recorded by Windows Kernel-Mode Plug (pnp) and Play Manager.
 PnP manager is a combination of hardware technology and software techniques that enables a PC to recognize when a device is added to the system.
-With PnP, the system configuration can change with little or no input from the user.
+With PnP, the system configuration can change with little or no input from the user. installation events are logged in SetupAPI.dev.log.

 ### Properties